Archie: To Riverdale and Back Again: Reception

 The NBC movie, broadcast during the May sweeps period, was seen as a pilot for a possible series.
 It received mixed reviews, though was well received by some critics, who especially praised the casting and performances from the actors.
-The movie finished a disappointing 51st in the Nielsen ratings.

 Comic book version

 Archie Comics published a one-shot comic book adaptation of the TV movie which coincided with its premiere.
-Stan Goldberg and Mike Esposito drew the sections of the book featuring the characters in flashback as teens, while Gene Colan drew the characters as adults, in a realistic style and more "serious" look akin to Rex Morgan, M.D., and John Byrne drew the cover.
+Stan Goldberg and Mike Esposito (two artists who worked on many of the regular Archie issues) drew the sections of the book featuring the characters in flashback as teens, while Gene Colan drew the characters as adults, in a realistic style and more "serious" look akin to Rex Morgan, M.D., and John Byrne drew the cover.
 The comic also shows a flashback to the incident where Archie and Betty were alone in a motel room together (from Betty and Me #40, February 1972).
 Back Issue! described the one-shot as "an offbeat, impressive package".

 Home media

 The film was released on VHS in 1997 from New Horizons Home Video, with the movie re-titled as Archie: Return to Riverdale.
 In Australia, it was released on VHS as Archie's Weekend Reunion.

+The film is also available on Amazon Prime Video.